 They may even scrutinize personal data taken from social media, such as Facebook or Instagram.
 Not being trained enough about their cybersecurity, workers fall for the hackers’ bait and open the malicious file sent seemingly by their colleagues.

-Here is the list of things you can do at your company to prevent this type of cyber attack:
+Here is the list of things you can do at your company to prevent a ransomware attack:

 - A good incident response plan requires teaching all your employees to spot e-mail phishing.
 If a sender uses poor English, doesn’t address a receiver by name, and sends dubious links, it might be a sign of a cyber attack.